blackstrype/quarkus-microservices-training/slides/4_observability_messaging_production.md

 # Key Messaging Concepts

 - **Idempotency:** Can a message be processed multiple times with the same result?
 Consumers *must* be idempotent.
 - **"At-Least-Once" Delivery:** Most message brokers guarantee this.
-Your system must handle duplicates.
+Your system must be designed to handle duplicates.
 - **Message Ordering:** Is the order of messages guaranteed?
 Often, it's only guaranteed within a partition.
 - **Poison Pills:** A malformed or problematic message that repeatedly causes a consumer to fail.